PrivateStorageio/PrivateStorageio/docs/source/dev/README.rst

 It is also possible go through the testing script interactively - useful for debugging::

-  $ sudo --preserve-env nix-build -A private-storage.driver nixos/system-tests.nix
+  $ nix-build -A private-storage.driver nixos/system-tests.nix

 This will give you a result symlink in the current directory.
 Inside that is bin/nixos-test-driver which gives you a kind of REPL for interacting with the VMs.